aspose-cells/Aspose.Cells-Python-NET-API-References/english/aspose.cells.pivot/pivotfield/show_all_items/_index.md

 ## show_all_items property

-Indicates whether all items in the PivotTable report are displayed, even if they don't contain summary data. show items with no data
+Indicates whether all items displays in the PivotTable report, even if they don't contain summary data. show items with no data
 The default value is false.